Digital Nomad Visa Guide for Australians

 Remote worker and digital nomad visas are aimed more towards educated professionals with relatively high incomes, rather than backpackers.
 So, the requirements to get a digital nomad visa are a bit different to working holiday visa requirements.

 The good news is that the countries offering digital nomad visas genuinely want to encourage people to move there.
 In fact, in many cases, these visas are actively promoted by the country’s tourism authority.
-Therefore, the application process is usually made as easy as possible.
+Therefore, most – but sadly not all – countries make the application process as easy as possible.

 To get a digital nomad visa, things you might need include: